Geoff-Walker/portfolio-geoff-walker.io/README.md

 <img src="https://github.com/Geoff-Walker/Geoff-Walker/blob/main/my-banner.png">

 # About Me
 Hi my names Geoff and I live in rural Lincolnshire with my beautiful wife Helen.
-After a nasty fall left me an amputee, my established career as an engineer ended abruptly, little did I know when I started coding as a hobby that my true calling for programming had only just begun.
+After a nasty fall left me an amputee, my established career as a mechanical engineer ended abruptly, little did I know when I started coding as a hobby that my true calling for programming had only just begun.
 Since then I have fallen in love with programming and developed a talent for interactive UI/UX web development.

 If you have a hybrid/remote employment opportunity or would like to discuss work on a freelance basis, please don't hesitate to contact me.